Skip to main content

 Engaging a landscape designer for a new garden that could cost hundreds of thousands of dollars is a vitally important decision.
 One not to be taken lightly.
 You want to make sure you are choosing the right designer for you.

-Any good landscape designer or architect should be comfortable with you asking them as many questions as you feel necessary to discover whether they are right for you.
+Any good landscape designer or landscape architect should be comfortable with you asking them as many questions as you feel necessary to discover whether they are right for you.
 (We certainly are!)

 You want to walk away from the session with clarity and feel good about the people who could be creating your new garden.